End-to-End Speech Translation with Pre-trained Models and Adapters: UPC at IWSLT 2021: Experiments

 \paragraph{LNA-ED} The first experiment is to train our baseline model, which is an encoder-decoder model with a length adaptor module (\S \ref{sec:adapteors}) in between.
 As in \citet{lna}, we initialize the encoder with a pre-trained Wav2Vec 2.0, the decoder with the decoder of a pre-trained mBART50 (\S \ref{sec:pre-trained}) and we only train the parameters of the layer normalization in both encoder and decoder, the encoder self-attention in the encoder, the encoder cross-attention in the decoder, and Length Adaptor (\S \ref{sec:lna_ft}).

 \paragraph{LNA-ED-Adapt} Following we experiment with adding an Adapter module (\S \ref{sec:adapteors}) prior to the Length Adaptor, while we train the same parameters as in LNA-ED.
-We expect that this module will extract a richer representation from the output of the encoder, before down-sampling it with the convolutional layers of the Length Adaptor.
+We expect that this module will adapt the encoder output to the decoder's modality, before down-sampling it with the convolutional layers of the Length Adaptor.

 \paragraph{LNA-ED-Adapt-2step} Our next experiment aims at initializing all the sub-modules from pre-trained checkpoints.
 Thus, our first step is to train only the coupling modules of the LNA-ED-Adapt system, while everything else is frozen.
 Then, in the second step we proceed by training all the active parameters of LNA-ED-Adapt.
 We hypothesize that in the prior experiments the initially random weights of the coupling modules are slowing down the learning process and potentially also hurting the final performance of the system.